AI company Anthropic sues Trump administration seeking to undo 'supply chain risk' designation

 Anthropic's lawsuit alleges the Trump administration's actions are impugning its reputation, “jeopardizing hundreds of millions of dollars” in contracts with other businesses and attempting to “destroy the economic value created by one of the world’s fastest-growing private companies.”

-Conversely, the fight has also boosted Anthropic's reputation among some customers and tech workers who are siding with the company's refusal to budge to pressure from the Trump administration.
-Amodei's moral stance was further distinguished when his bitter rival, OpenAI CEO Sam Altman, sought to replace Pentagon's Claude with ChatGPT in a move Altman later admitted was rushed and seemed opportunistic.
+Conversely, the fight has boosted Anthropic's reputation among some customers and tech workers who sided with the company's refusal to budge to pressure from the Trump administration.
+Amodei's moral stance was further distinguished when his bitter rival, OpenAI CEO Sam Altman, sought to replace the Pentagon's Claude with ChatGPT in a move Altman later admitted was rushed and seemed opportunistic.

 Consumer downloads of Claude surged, lifting its popularity for the first time over better-known ChatGPT and Gemini.

-The controversy also continues to have repercussions in the competition to retain AI industry talent, leading to the resignation of OpenAI's head of robotics, Caitlin Kalinowski.
+How companies set guardrails also continues to have repercussions in the competition to retain AI industry talent.
+OpenAI's head of robotics, Caitlin Kalinowski, resigned over OpenAI's Pentagon deal.

 “This wasn't an easy call, " Kalinowski wrote on social media over the weekend.
 "AI has an important role in national security.
 But surveillance of Americans without judicial oversight and lethal autonomy without human authorization are lines that deserved more deliberation than they got.”